jpikl/rew/README.md

 ## :keyboard: Input

-By default, values are read as lines from standard input.
+By default, input values are read as lines from standard input.
 `LF` or `CR+LF` is auto-detected as a delimiter, independent of platform.

 - Use `-z, --read-nul` flag to read values delimited by NUL character.